- Fancy code

 - the length of the

-is much smaller than the maximum path length $PATH
+#!is much smaller than the maximum path length $PATHis not searched for the interpreter

-(apart from an absolute path, the#!
+(apart from an absolute path, the#!line also accepts a relative path,

 however, it's not of any practical use)- the interpreter usually must no be a

-script again - the handling of arguments in the
+#!script again - the handling of arguments in the

-line itself is varying - the setuid mechanism may or may not be available for the script
+#!line itself is varying - the setuid mechanism may or may not be available for the script

 - there's no way to express